seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Eachin

-Used with `For` loop with collections.
+Allows you to use `For` loop with collections.

 /linkto Loop-statements.For-(Eachin) \linkto

 #### Else

-Used with the `If` statement.
+To be combined with the `If` statement.

 /linkto Conditional-statements.If \linkto

 #### Elseif

-Used with the `If` statement.
+To be combined with the `If` statement.

 /linkto Conditional-statements.If \linkto

 #### End

-Used to end all kind of declarations/statements
+Ends all kind of declarations/statements

 #### Endif

-Used with the `If` statement.
+Ends `If` statement.

 /linkto Conditional-statements.If \linkto